 As soon as practicable after the (brief) initial scheduling-conference call, the parties should exchange the following, to the extent known to them at the time:

-(i) specific, detailed, written contentions concerning “what happened” and what I should do about it (and why), to the extent not already stated in the pleadings.
-Ideally, those contentions will be consolidated into a joint revision of the Position Statement;
+i) specific, detailed, written contentions concerning “what happened” and what I should do about it (and why), to the extent not already stated in the pleadings.
+Ideally, those contentions will be consolidated into a joint revision of the Party Positions;

 All of these initial disclosures should be seasonably revised and/or supplemented as the case progresses.

 After these initial disclosures, the parties and I would have a second conference call to firm up the overall schedule and to look for opportunities for stipulation and/or summary disposition.

 In aid of this effort, I likely would question the parties about their specific factual contentions and how they intend to prove them, as recommended in section 11.33 of the Manual for Complex Litigation, published by the U.S. Federal Judicial Center (cites).